 However, you should not take the insurance adjuster’s word on how much insurance coverage is available.
 You should obtain a copy of the insurance policy to verify the amount of insurance coverage before settling your claim.

-If the negligent driver does not have sufficient insurance to fully compensate you, you should seek other avenues of compensation, if there are any.
+If the negligent driver does not have sufficient insurance to compensate you fully, you should seek other avenues of compensation, if there are any.
 For example, you may be able to file a claim with your own insurance company under your underinsured motorist coverage.

 #5: What Is Your Attorney Advising You to Do?

-Following your lawyer’s advice on whether it is in your best interests to accept the insurance company’s settlement offer is essential.
+Following your motorcycle accident attorney's advice on whether it is in your best interests to accept the insurance company’s settlement offer is essential.
 Your attorney will evaluate the strengths and weaknesses of your case in deciding whether you should settle your claim.
 In addition, if they have settled many motorcycle accident claims, they will know what you can realistically expect to recover from the insurance company.